By Graeme McMillan

 “Psst!
 You should open up your bustier.”

-For all that Grant Morrison is one of the great superhero comic book writers in the industry’s history — and I genuinely believe that he is, with few able to match his output over the past three decades, from Zenith onwards — there’s absolutely no denying that he has some very big weaknesses in his writing.
-Perhaps most obviously of all, Morrison has a real problem writing any character that isn’t (a) a Silver Age superhero or (b) some variation on himself.
+For all that Grant Morrison is one of the great superhero comic book writers in the industry’s history — and I genuinely believe that they are, with few able to match their output over the past three decades, from Zenith onwards — there’s absolutely no denying that they have some very big weaknesses in their writing.
+Perhaps most obviously of all, Morrison has a real problem writing any character that isn’t (a) a Silver Age superhero or (b) some variation on themself.
 Which is a real problem when it comes to The Bulleteer #3, in theory a character piece with few Silver Age superheroes, and absolutely no sensitive Glaswegian writers turned counter culture shamen.

 The set-up for “21st Century Schizoid Superman” is straightforward: Having decided that she’s going to be a superhero, Alex Harrower attends a superhero convention, ostensibly working as a bodyguard for Suri Stellamaris, an outspoken movie star who’s also a mermaid.
 Why is a mermaid movie star a guest as a superhero convention?
 Don’t think about it; she’s basically a Macguffin who becomes a punchline at the end of the issue when she ends up dead anyway, murdered by her own son.